beetbox/audioread/README.rst

 ---------------

 2.1.5
-  Properly clean up the file handle when the raw-file backends fail to decode a file.
+  Properly clean up the file handle when a backend fails to decode a file.

 2.1.4
   Fix a bug in the FFmpeg backend where, after closing a file, the program's